SwaroopReddyBasireddy/Diffie-Hellman-Key-Exchange/README.md

 Use rand = "0.8.5", glass_pumpkin = "1.2.0", num-bigint = { version = "0.4", features = ["rand"] } as dependencies
 glass_pumpkin is used for safe primes and num-bigint is used for modular arithmetic.

-Key Generation protocol: To generate the public parameters called prime modulus (p) and generator (g)of datatype BigUint which is a member of the module "num_bigint". p is a safe prime such that q = (p-1)/2is also a prime generated from num_bigint::BigUint.
+Key Generation protocol: To generate the public parameters called prime modulus (p) and generator (g)of datatype BigUint which is a member of the module "num_bigint". p is a safe prime such that q = (p-1)/2 is also a prime generated from num_bigint::BigUint.

 Use a generator with a fixed value of 2 and a random safe prime , because the random self-reducibility ofthe discrete logarithm problem a small g is equally secure as any other generator of the same group.